Table of contents

 The bowline know is the most important knot every boater should know.
 It is so useful that sailors have been using it for over 500 years.
 It is an incredibly practical knot for tying materials around posts or other fixed objects, as well as tying two lines together.
 Bowline knots also tighten under pressure, so you do not have to worry about it giving way.
 Even better, it is a relatively simple knot to tie that everybody could learn.

-If you followed the four steps correctly, you should have a nice bowline knot.
+If you followed the four steps correctly, you should have a nice bowline knot even if it's your first time.
 Here are more pictures to help you visualize the tying process.

 Now that you know how to tie a basic bowline knot, it is time to take your knot knowledge to the next level by cleating your boat to a dock.
 Most docks have cleats, which are t-shaped pieces of metal or wood, where you can attach a rope.